I make computer games, mostly small ones, in Java. My favorite games to play are probably Armageddon Empires, Minecraft and Master of Orion II.

 In conclusion, I think that positioning-based gameplay in dungeon crawlers still has a lot of unexplored design space, be it through movement and attack patterns, or in other ways yet to be discovered.

-This group shall connect all game developers, designers, artists, etc. who live in Switzerland.
+This group shall connect all game developers, designers, artists, etc. who live and work in Switzerland.

 For all fans of turn-based strategy genre, those that are entirely different from regular wargames or grand strategies, like tactical squad TB based games...